Fermi gas: Relativistic Fermi gas

-The relativistic Fermi gas model is also used for the description of large white dwarfs which are close to the Chandresekhar limit.
+The relativistic Fermi gas model is also used for the description of massive white dwarfs which are close to the Chandrasekhar limit.
 For the ultrarelativistic case, the degeneracy pressure is proportional to $(N/V)^{4/3}$.

 Fermi liquid

 In 1956, Lev Landau developed the Fermi liquid theory, where he treated the case of a Fermi liquid, i.e., a system with repulsive, not necessarily small, interactions between fermions.
 The theory shows that the thermodynamic properties of an ideal Fermi gas and a Fermi liquid do not differ that much.
 It can be shown that the Fermi liquid is equivalent to a Fermi gas composed of collective excitations or quasiparticles, each with a different effective mass and magnetic moment.